DiliaoM/My-Exhibition-Diary/README.md

   - AI chatbot to answer users’ art-related questions
   - AI-generated exhibition summaries or explanations
   - Personalized art recommendations based on user interests

 ---

+## 🔒 Not Open Source (yet)

+This is a **showcase-only repository**.
+The actual codebase contains sensitive configuration and private data and is not currently open-sourced.
+Please reach out if you're curious about the technical implementation or would like a live demo.

+---